jpugh001/-NikeStore_ERD.md/README.md

     }

 ```
+### Summary

-When a customer purchases a product (increases sales and decreases product), customer information is collected and a customer number is generated.
-Sales references the customer number from customer information and generates a unique order number.
-During the sale, the price and product model is retrieved from product details.
-Inventory management records model (from product details) and both display and backend stock.
+When a __customer__ purchases a __product__ (increases __sales__ and decreases __product__), customer information is collected and a customer number is generated. __Sales__ references the customer number from customer information and generates a unique order number.
+During the sale, the price and product model is retrieved from __product__ details. __Inventory__ (which tracks product) records the product model (from __product__ details) and both the display and backend stock.
 This model collects customer behavior data, organizes purchase information, and monitors inventory and profit.
-This information can otimize marketing campaigns, create a record of fulfilled purchases, predict demand, ensure satisfactory inventory levels, reduce shrink, as well as measure and maximize profitability.
+Using this information, a business can:
+* Otimize marketing campaigns
+* Create a record of fulfilled purchases
+* Predict demand
+* Ensure satisfactory inventory levels
+* Reduce shrink
+* Measure and maximize profitability